RanitBehera/MPAnalysis/documentation/rockstar/rockstar_vs_rockstar_galaxies.md

 - RKSG_Orig
 - RKSG_Mod

 For the two "RKS_Orig" and "RKSG_Orig" build it.
 Please look for "rockstar_build.md" for details.
+Make sure to build `with_hdf5`.

 For the two "RKS_Mod" and "RKSG_Mod" modify it to accept MP-GADGET directly and then build.
 Please look for "MPGADGET_input_support" for details.

 ## Step 4 : Modify the softwares.
+Look for "rockstar_io_mpgadget" for details.

+## Step 5: Run